 Options has said it chose to stop accepting business from Cape Verde4 Life as a result of a business decision to stop accepting introductions from unregulated introducers.
-It must follow that the decision was not made as a result of the assessment made based on the proforma.
-I conclude from this that Options either decided to continue to accept business based on that assessment, or it failed to complete its due diligence assessment and so just continued to accept business from Cape Verde4 Life by default until it made its business decision relating to all unregulated introducers.
+It must follow that the decision was not made as a result of the assessment that had been based on the proforma.
+I conclude from this that Options either decided to continue to accept business based on that assessment or it failed to complete its due diligence assessment and so just continued to accept business from Cape Verde4 Life by default until it made its business decision relating to all unregulated introducers.

-Whatever the reason, I have considered the contents of the proforma and whether it was reasonable to accept business from Cape Verde4 Life in light of the assessment it should reasonably have made based on that proforma (and as I explained above, an assessment or one essentially similar to it that Options should have made before it accepted any introductions from Cape Verde4 Life).
+Whatever the reason I have considered the contents of the proforma and whether it was reasonable to continue to accept business from Cape Verde4 Life in the light of the assessment it should reasonably have made based on that proforma.